Raise the Red Lantern: Plot

 Later, the servants discover all the lanterns to be lit in Meishan's room.
 A phonograph of her singing can be heard.
-The servants run out, saying the place is haunted.
+The servants run out, saying the place is haunted by Meishan's ghosts.
 Songlian is seen as the one who staged this and sits by herself in the room.

 The following summer, after the Master's marriage to yet another mistress, the new mistress is getting her foot massage and asks who the person in the courtyard is.
 The servant says that it was the fourth mistress and she has gone insane.

 Songlian is shown wandering aimlessly in the compound in her old schoolgirl clothes.